Ammonium sulfate: Uses

+Agriculture

 The primary use of ammonium sulfate is as a fertilizer for alkaline soils.
-In the soil the ammonium ion is released and forms a small amount of acid, lowering the pH balance of the soil, while contributing essential nitrogen for plant growth.
-The main disadvantage to the use of ammonium sulfate is its low nitrogen content relative to ammonium nitrate, which elevates transportation costs.
+In the soil, the ammonium ion is released and forms a small amount of acid, lowering the pH balance of the soil, while contributing essential nitrogen for plant growth.
+One disadvantage to the use of ammonium sulfate is its low nitrogen content relative to ammonium nitrate, which elevates transportation costs.

 It is also used as an agricultural spray adjuvant for water-soluble insecticides, herbicides, and fungicides.
 There, it functions to bind iron and calcium cations that are present in both well water and plant cells.
 It is particularly effective as an adjuvant for 2,4-D (amine), glyphosate, and glufosinate herbicides.

 Laboratory use

 Ammonium sulfate precipitation is a common method for protein purification by precipitation.
 As the ionic strength of a solution increases, the solubility of proteins in that solution decreases.
-Ammonium sulfate is extremely soluble in water due to its ionic nature, therefore it can "salt out" proteins by precipitation.
-Due to the high dielectric constant of water, the dissociated salt ions being cationic ammonium and anionic sulfate are readily solvated within hydration shells of water molecules.
-The significance of this substance in the purification of compounds stems from its ability to become more so hydrated compared to relatively more nonpolar molecules and so the desirable nonpolar molecules coalesce and precipitate out of the solution in a concentrated form.
-This method is called salting out and necessitates the use of high salt concentrations that can reliably dissolve in the aqueous mixture.
-The percentage of the salt used is in comparison to the maximal concentration of the salt in the mixture can dissolve.
-As such, although high concentrations are needed for the method to work adding an abundance of the salt, over 100%, can also oversaturate the solution, therefore, contaminating the nonpolar precipitate with salt precipitate.
-A high salt concentration, which can be achieved by adding or increasing the concentration of ammonium sulfate in a solution, enables protein separation based on a decrease in protein solubility; this separation may be achieved by centrifugation.
-Precipitation by ammonium sulfate is a result of a reduction in solubility rather than protein denaturation, thus the precipitated protein can be solubilized through the use of standard buffers.
+Being extremely soluble in water, ammonium sulfate can "salt out" (precipitate) proteins from aqueous solutions.
+Precipitation by ammonium sulfate is a result of a reduction in solubility rather than protein denaturation, thus the precipitated protein can be resolubilized through the use of standard buffers.
 Ammonium sulfate precipitation provides a convenient and simple means to fractionate complex protein mixtures.

 In the analysis of rubber lattices, volatile fatty acids are analyzed by precipitating rubber with a 35% ammonium sulfate solution, which leaves a clear liquid from which volatile fatty acids are regenerated with sulfuric acid and then distilled with steam.
 Selective precipitation with ammonium sulfate, opposite to the usual precipitation technique which uses acetic acid, does not interfere with the determination of volatile fatty acids.